 Today’s Topic: Celebrating Your Athlete’s Accomplishments Without Adding Pressure

 Hi everyone!
 Welcome to Q&A with coach Rebecca.
 I am Rebecca Smith, founder and director of Complete Performance Coaching and the PerformHappy community.
-I’m here today to answer a question from a gymnastics mom that I think you will get a lot out of.
+I’m here today to talk about celebrating your athlete’s accomplishments without adding pressure.

 When this mom sent this question this week, I couldn’t wait to get to it because I actually interviewed a whole bunch of athletes on this very question.
 So, my answers are going to be partially from me, but primarily from a bunch of high-level athletes who have already answered this question.